HectorCastelli/website/src/content/blog/learning-product-skills.md

 Not excessive reporting, but transparency is important.
 This means transparency on roadmaps, metrics, and work done.

 This channel is also important because enables **everyone** to share insights and refine the value-add of initiatives.
 Otherwise, this is pretty much waterfall.

+Clarify how having a clearer picture of the value-add for each change can help on moments of crisis, when things change, or when new things need to be tackled.

 ## Leave room for creative solutions